schwab-lab/annotateCSF/Readme.md

-# Usage Guide
+# User Guide
-#### A standard workflow to annotate a scRNAseq CSF dataset
+#### A user interface-driven workflow for the annotation of cerebrospinal fluid leukocytes in scRNAseq datasets

 ## 1. What is annotateCSF?
-AnnotateCSF is a tool for annotation of scRNAseq datasets that contain CSF immune cells and wraps a user interface around scanpy (Wolf et al., 2018), scVI-tools (Lopez et al., 2018; Gayoso et al., 2022), and scANVI (Xu et al., 2021) workflows.
-You can also perform downstream analyses such as differential composition and -expression analysis.
+annotateCSF or aCSF is a tool for annotation of scRNAseq datasets that contain cerebrospinal fluid (CSF) immune cells and wraps a user interface around a context-optimized workflow for scanpy (Wolf et al., 2018), scVI-tools (Lopez et al., 2018; Gayoso et al., 2022), and scANVI (Xu et al., 2021).
+The dataset that is used as a reference was compiled using several published CSF scRNAseq datasets and is described in detail in Ostkamp et al., Sci Transl Med (2022).
+It is also possible to conduct downstream exploration and analysis with UMAP plots, differential gene and -abundance analysis and so on.
+The aim of aCSF is to assist researchers with the analysis of their own datasets and to provide a reference atlas that is specifically suited for the annotation of CSF leukocytes unlike atlases based on peripheral blood that do not correctly reflect leukocyte heterogeneity of CSF.

 ## 2. Installation / Starting the software